Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 ### Refresh certificate

-This starter allows you to refresh automatically when the certificate on the portal is modified, add the following configuration.
+This starter allows you to refresh automatically when the certificate on the KeyVault is modified, add the following configuration.
+The unit of time is milliseconds.
 ```yaml
 azure:
   keyvault: